StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Related Work

 \textbf{Parallels with Continual Learning.} Continual Learning (CL) moves from the usual i.i.d assumption of supervised learning towards a more general assumption that data distributions change through time~\citep{Parisi, CLRobo, DeLangeContSurv, WangContSurv}.
-This problem is closely related to that of incrementally computing $\pi_k$ in Eq.~\ref{eq:pol}, due to the differing data distributions that each Q-function is trained on, and our approach of using a growing architecture to implement a KL-regularized policy update is inspired by parameter isolation methods in the CL literature, which offer some of the best stability-performance trade-offs (see Sec.
+This problem is closely related to that of incrementally updating the policy $\pi_k$, due to the changing data distributions that each Q-function is trained on, and our approach of using a growing neural architecture to implement a $\KL$-regularized policy update can be seen as a form of parameter isolation method in the CL literature, which offer some of the best stability-performance trade-offs (see Sec.
 6 in~\citet{DeLangeContSurv}).
 Parameter isolation methods were explored in the context of continual RL~\citep{PNN}, yet remain understudied in a standard \emph{single-task} RL setting.